rock-core/rock-and-syskit/source/syskit_basics/getting_started.html.md

 reuse it in different simulation scenes.

 For the purpose of this part of the documentation, we'll use Gazebo's UR10 arm model as our robot.
-We however need to integrate it in another model so that its base is fixed (using [this method](http://answers.gazebosim.org/question/5065/how-to-attach-arm-to-a-static-base-using-sdf/))
+We however need to integrate it in another model so that its base is fixed (using [this method](http://answers.gazebosim.org/question/5065/how-to-attach-arm-to-a-static-base-using-sdf/)) Models are saved in `models/sdf/`, let's create

-Let's create a new model.
-The models are saved in `models/sdf/`, let's create `models/sdf/ur10_fixed` and create a Gazebo model description file `models/sdf/ur10_fixed/model.config` with
+`models/sdf/ur10_fixed` and create a Gazebo model description file `models/sdf/ur10_fixed/model.config` with

 ~~~xml